ALLENYGY/ALLENYGY.github.io/NOTE/CO/Lecture/Lec8.md

     - write a value to a memory location
 <img src="https://cdn.jsdelivr.net/gh/ALLENYGY/ImageSpace@master/IMAGE/CO/Lc-3/Memory.png"/>

+### Interface to Memory

 1. MAR: Memory Address Register (D flip-flops)
 2. MDR: Memory Data Register (D flip-flops)
 <img src="https://cdn.jsdelivr.net/gh/ALLENYGY/ImageSpace@master/IMAGE/CO/Lc-3/MAR-MDR.png"/>

+- To read a location (A):
+  1. Write the address (A) into the MAR.
+  2. Send a “read” signal to the memory.
+  3. Read the data from MDR.
+- To write a value (X) to a location (A):
+  1. Write the data (X) to the MDR.
+  2. Write the address (A) into the MAR.
+  3. Send a “write” signal to the memory.

 ## CPU